huggingface/evaluate/measurements/toxicity/README.md

 # Measurement Card for Toxicity

 ## Measurement description
-The toxicity measurement aims to quantify the toxicity of the input texts using a hate speech classification model trained for the task
+The toxicity measurement aims to quantify the toxicity of the input texts using a pretrained hate speech classification model.

 ## How to use